 Without giving away too much, this movie is funny and drama-filled but best of all, its self-referential (which helps those unfamiliar with Korean pop culture as well as the hardcore fans).
 Watch it.
 And if you do like Sunny, check out director Hyung Chul Kang’s previous feature, Speed Scandal, starring Tae-hyun Cha (who makes the greatest cameo appearance in Sunny that I have ever seen in any movie ever).

 So now let’s get to the meat of this graph cause I came to the rodeo to talk about numero dos and numero tres.
 CHINA?
 SERIOUSLY?
 China, as in Hong Kong, China, as in where you go for $200 cups of f’n tea on a roof garden CHINA?
 China as in TOM CRUISE just shot Mission Impossible in China, China?
 China, as in where they make my iPhone and iPad, and uh, everything else, China?
-China, as in our second greatest trading partner China?
+China, as in our second greatest trading partner China, as if we don’t use China’s special SEZ to manage big investments?
 That’s not even the most f’d up thing about this list.
 You wanna know how I know this is about RACE and not about international politics?
 See number 3 on the threat list?
 And then take a look at the actual list.

 NORTH KOREA/KOREA (nonspecific).
 NORTH KOREA SLASH KOREA NONSPECIFIC?
 As in people just said KOREA?
 Or Koreans?
 Or goddamn Koreans?
 If they specified gooks would it be listed as Vietnam and then on the “other” list?
 A few of them must have answered with “GODDAMN JAPS” cause Japan is right there on this list as numero 9.
 Right under “United States Itself”.
 Smart move hippies.
 Very clever.
 And if you’re keeping score at home, Japan is our 4th biggest trading partner and (unspecified) Korea, but I’m going to say South Korea, is our 7th biggest trading partner.